Hotels near Albuquerque Talent Development Academy

 Which hotels near Albuquerque Talent Development Academy are good for families?

 Several hotels near Albuquerque Talent Development Academy are well-suited for families.
-Rodeway Inn Albuquerque West (0.58 mi) offers a pool, complimentary breakfast, and on-site laundry.
-Econo Lodge West - Coors Blvd (0.62 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Days Inn & Suites by Wyndham Albuquerque West (0.82 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Econo Lodge West - Coors Blvd (0.62 mi, from $72/night), Travelodge by Wyndham Albuquerque West (0.82 mi, from $62/night), and Days Inn & Suites by Wyndham Albuquerque West (0.82 mi, from $55/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Days Inn & Suites by Wyndham Albuquerque West also has suites.

 Which hotels near Albuquerque Talent Development Academy are good for team or group travel?